Wuxhu11/LittleTiger/_projects/1_project.md

 **An Overview of My Research**

-Overall, my research

-My research centers on how to build a collaborative network of multiple clients in cross-silo settings:
+Overall, my research strives to be both theoretically profound and practically feasible.
+Currently, I focus on how to build a collaborative network of multiple clients in cross-silo settings:
 <ul>
     <li>Free-riding, competition, and collaboration</li>
     <li>Quantifying data heterogeneity/complementarity</li>